jspaaks/notes-contributor-roles/README.md

 1. Stephan's list is high abstraction; many conversion targets are lower-abstraction.
 This means that conversion is impossible unless you choose to pick one lower abstraction that is covered by CFF's higher abstraction, or you map to all lower abstractions that fit.
 Both approaches changes the meaning of the original data.
 For example, CFF may have (only) "Data" role while Zenodo has "DataCollector", "DataCurator", and "DataManager".
 It is impossible to accurately convert between them despite the fact that they seem so similar.
 1. R citation roles https://journal.r-project.org/articles/RJ-2012-009/
 1. MARC relator codes https://www.loc.gov/marc/relators/relaterm.html
+1. Look into whether datacite defines roles and what they are